Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars: Introduction

-However, in specific circumstances, some of these NESC can be observed at cosmological distances comparable to those where most SNe are found.
-Thanks to extreme magnification near the critical curves (CC) of galaxy clusters, luminous stars can be detected even at high redshift.
-The first high-z star discovered this way was Icarus at $z=1.49$ \citep{Kelly2018}, which was quickly followed by many more examples \citep{Chen2019,Kaurov2019,DiegoGodzilla,Diego2023Gordo,Furtak2024} extending the range of redshifts of strongly lensed stars up to $z\approx 6$ with Earendel \cite{Welch2022}.
-The luminosity of these stars is consistent with that of NESC but up to this date, none of them has been recognized yet as a NESC.
-One reason is because this requires light curves with multiple epochs (for pulsating stars such as Cepheids), or a large number of stars from the same galaxy that allows to identify feature in color magnitude diagrams (CMD).
-A second reason is the depth of the observations since most of the NESC are expected to be very faint and difficult to detect even for telescopes such as JWST and for the large magnification factors present near the CC of galaxy clusters.\\
+In spite of NESCs' low luminosities, in specific circumstances NESCs can be observed at cosmological distances comparable to those where most SNe are found.
+Thanks to extreme magnification ($\mu>1000$) near the critical curves (CC) of galaxy clusters, luminous stars can be detected even at high redshift.
+The first high-$z$ star discovered this way was Icarus at $z=1.49$ \citep{Kelly2018}, which was quickly followed by many more examples \citep{Chen2019,Kaurov2019,DiegoGodzilla,Diego2023Gordo,Furtak2024} extending the range of redshifts of extremely magnified stars up to $z\approx 6$ with Earendel \cite{Welch2022}.
+These stars have lensing-corrected luminosities $10^4 \lesssim \Lsun \lesssim 10^5$, comparable to NESC luminosities, but so far no high-$z$ NESC has been recognized.
+One reason is that this requires light curves with multiple epochs for pulsating stars such as Cepheids or finding many stars in the same galaxy to identify subgroups in color--magnitude diagrams (CMD) .
+A second reason is that so far few observations reach the needed depth: most NESCs are expected to be very faint, even for JWST, despite the large magnification factors present near the CC of galaxy clusters.\\